 Though this can help you run more effective tests in a variety of ways, its most valuable use is for improving landing pages.
-Each time a user clicks one of your PPC ads, you spend part of your advertising budget to bring them to your site.
+Each time a visitor clicks one of your PPC ads, you spend part of your advertising budget to bring them to your site.

 That means you need the landing page they arrive on to be as effective as possible at driving conversions.